joegaspari/Team24-COSC310/README.md

 Flight Booking Chatbot

 An application used to help a user find the perfect flight for them.
-Built using html, CSS, Python and Flask
+Built using html, CSS, Python and Flask.
+Rasa and Spacy were used in order to improve bot accuracy and overall conversational flow.

 ## Project Status